DamielCowen/semantic-equivalence/README.md

 This project is a demonstration of advanced natural language processing (NLP) techniques using artificial neural nets in a deep learning model.

-There is an growing number of increasingly successful methods for assigning words to a location in vector space.
+There is an growing number of increasingly successful methods for assigning words locations in vector space.
 The logical next step is to attempt this for sentences.
 This project is a humble step towards that lofty goal in determining if sentences are equivalent.

 # Instructions